Cosmic-AJ/flipin-store-api/README.md

 Bugs to be solved:

-1. Refresh the Sign-Up page whe
+1. Refresh the Sign-Up page w